A 73-year-old Indiana woman gave birth to twins in the South Indian state of Andhra Pradesh, rekindling bitter controversy over geriatric pregnancies.

 The controversy

 The contrast between two visions is really strong.
-Many ethicists have been raising bitter controversy for years over geriatric pregnancy at an increasingly advanced age.
+Many ethicists have been raising bitter controversies for years over geriatric pregnancy at increasingly advanced ages.
 They consider it an irresponsible act.
-Others, including of course doctors who have helped women get pregnant and have record twins, say even record pregnancy, even if a woman gives birth at 95, is "a fundamental right" and as such cannot be denied to people alone. due to age.
+Others, obviously including the doctors who have helped women get pregnant and have record twins, say that even a record pregnancy, even if a woman gives birth at 95, is "a fundamental right" and as such cannot be denied to people only due to age.

-In a 2016 document, the Ethical Committee of the American Society of Reproductive Medicine discourages doctors a "provide donor oocytes or embryos to women over the age of 55 to produce a record twin birth, or in any case a large multiple birth, even when they do not involve particular medical problems".
+In a 2016 document, the Ethical Committee of the American Society of Reproductive Medicine discourages doctors a “provide donor oocytes or embryos to women over 55 years of age to produce a record twin birth, or in any case a large multiple birth, even when they do not involve particular medical problems”.

-The reasons are related to the safety and longevity of the unborn child, as well as to the "need for adequate psychosocial support for the growth of the child at such an advanced age".
+The reasons are linked to the safety and longevity of the unborn child, as well as the "need for adequate psychosocial support for the growth of the child at such an advanced age".

-What do you think of it?
+And what do you think?
 For or against?
-A record multiple births like the Indian one in Italy has never happened.
-With us the record of twin births is now stuck at 62 years of age.
-Are you ready to see the psychological threshold of 80 years collapse?
+A record multi-twin birth like the Indian one in Italy has never happened.
+In our country the record for twin births currently stands at 62 years old.
+Are you ready to see the psychological threshold of 80 collapse?
 One day in the newspaper we will read "woman gives birth at 95".